It’s time to get personal here about furry.

 1-2-3 GO!

 Starting off at how S joined the fandom.
 Which is as of the date of this entry would mark its 20th anniversary.
 In our teens but never disclosing age upon joining so you can do the math from there.
 The one conduit that got me into this fandom was my parents for they were huge sci-fi convention-goers.
-So right off the bat, I was exposed to a lot of great fandom sub-cultures that during this time of the mid-’90s was all one big happy family.
+So right off the bat, I was exposed to a lot of great fandom sub-cultures that during this time of the mid-'90s all one big happy family.
 I really liked animation and one of the things that the early conventions used to do is show you independent films from around the world.
-This validated the notion that the world is a much bigger place then the animation houses in America that you could count on one hand.
+This validated the notion that the world is a much bigger place than the animation houses in America that you could count on one hand.

 I was watching anime like Robot Carnival and thinking at the time.
-That the Japanese have progressed with making cartoons for the adult audience.
+The Japanese have progressed with making cartoons for the adult audience.
 Cartoons are more than two-dimensional stereotypes of personalities but characters that actually evolve.
 Surely there has to be a movement or an uprising in America that represents the same thing with cartoon animals.

 Problems of the 90’s.

 Now after doing some research on the very archaic internet which was nothing but text browsers there was a group of people from Cal-Arts who was doing just that.
 A lot of independent comics and eventually access to the Use-Net where they mentioned FurryMUCK.
 And boom!
 We were sold!
 It was a very different feeling than the fandom of today.
-That a lot of people were writing books, doing art, trying to produce something on their own because the assistance of a giant corporation was just not there.
+That a lot of people were writing books, doing art, and trying to produce something on their own because the assistance of a giant corporation was just not there.
 You have to understand that thanks to the Clinton administration the hammer was dropped on the cartoon industry in the late 90s.
-Here’s an excerpt from this:
+Here's an excerpt from this:

 On the Wiki: